jnava35/Policeman-Thief-Graph-Game/README.md

 8. getPlayerInfo(playerName: String): Option[Player] - Retrieves information about a specific player.
 9. printWinLossStatus(playerName: String): Unit - Prints win/loss status for a player based on their current position and conditions.

-(Main Object: gamePoliceThief)
+(Main Object: gamePoliceThief)1
-- Main entry point for the PolicemanThiefGame application.
+1. Main entry point for the PolicemanThiefGame application.
-- Loads original and perturbed graphs from NetGraph files.
+2. Loads original and perturbed graphs from NetGraph files.
-- Initializes and sets up the PolicemanThiefGame with the loaded graphs.
+3. Initializes and sets up the PolicemanThiefGame with the loaded graphs.
-- Registers a policeman and a thief player.
+4. Registers a policeman and a thief player.